 Physical theatre is a unique and powerful form of performance that can captivate and inspire audiences.

-So why not embrace the magic of physical theatre and see where it takes you?
+So why not embrace the magic of Lecoq and see where it takes you?
+Explore different movements, dive into physicality, and unlock the full potential of your body as an instrument of storytelling.

 Check out my Guide To Character Physicality For Actors to discover more great movement techniques.